 More recent entrants to the teaching profession also told us why they had chosen teacher training.
 Experienced solicitor Yi trained with BEC Teacher Training last year and is now working as a Newly Qualified Teacher in a South Essex school.
 Her 14 years of experience working with the police mean she is unflappable in the classroom, and have given her many invaluable transferable skills, but having seen too many examples of young people taking the wrong path, she felt it was time to do a job where she could make a positive impact on young lives every day.

 Current trainee Clare agrees.
-After a series of busy jobs in Higher Education she wanted a challenging career where she could develop her interests and her skills and give something back.
-Having started teacher training with BEC Teacher Training in September, she tells us: ‘the past 6 months has been both terrifying and exhilarating.
+After a series of busy jobs in Higher Education, she wanted a challenging career where she could develop her interests and her skills and give something back.
+Having started teacher training with BEC Teacher Training in September, she tells us: ‘the past 6 months have been both terrifying and exhilarating.
 Learning the educational theory to support and challenge my classroom observations has enabled me to begin to master the skills needed to provide an inclusive environment for every learner.
-Changing career can be demanding, but being part of a welcoming school team has been a huge support.
-Before you realise it, you are half way to qualified, teaching like a pro, and sharing a laugh in the Faculty office about something you couldn’t have imagined before.
+Changing careers can be demanding, but being part of a welcoming school team has been a huge support.
+Before you realise it, you are halfway to qualified, teaching like a pro, and sharing a laugh in the Faculty office about something you couldn’t have imagined before.
 It is worth taking that first step, there truly is no other world like that of the teacher!’

 We’d love to hear your own stories about career changing into teaching, and we’d be happy to answer any questions you might have if you’re considering entering teacher training.
 Contact Christine at [email protected] to join the conversation